HomeArticle

 It did things that I had never seen a computer do before.

-At that moment, he thought, "This is it."
+At that moment, he thought, it's settled.

 The full view of the Stanford interview